szczyglis-dev/py-gpt/docs/source/plugins.rst

 Provides access to context history database.
 Plugin also provides access to reading and creating day notes.

-Examples of use, you can ask e.g. for the following:
+Example prompts:

-* Give me today day note
+* Show me today's note.
-* Save a new note for today
+* Save a new note for today.
-* Update my today note with...
+* Update today's note with...
-* Get the list of yesterday conversations
+* Show me yesterday's conversations.
-* Get contents of conversation ID 123
+* Show me the contents of conversation ID 123.

-etc.

 You can also use ``@`` ID tags to automatically use summary of previous contexts in current discussion.
 To use context from previous discussion with specified ID use following syntax in your query: